How to Identify Your Highest-ROI AI Automation Opportunity

 Step 1: List Every Repeating Task by Category

 Start by writing down every task you or your team performs on a recurring basis.
-Don't filter.
-Don't judge.
+Do not filter.
+Do not judge.
 Just list.
 Organize them into six categories:

 For each task, estimate two numbers: how long it takes per occurrence and how many times per week it happens.
-Don't overthink the estimates.
+Do not overthink the estimates.
 Ballpark is fine.
-You're looking for patterns, not precision.
+You are looking for patterns, not precision.

 Step 2: Calculate the Real Cost

 The formula is simple: take the hours you spend on a task each week, multiply by how many weeks per year it runs, then multiply by your effective hourly rate.
-That's the annual cost of doing it manually.
+That is the annual cost of doing it manually.

 When you see the number, the decision starts making itself.
 A task costing you $23,400 per year in manual labor is a fundamentally different conversation than "I spend a few hours on reporting."